 What is it Like to Study Chemistry?

-Chemistry at Imperial College London – Areeb Mahtey
+Chemistry at Imperial College London – Areeb

-Areeb Mahtey is a 22-year-old student working towards an MSci in Chemistry at Imperial College London.
+Areeb is working towards an MSci in Chemistry at Imperial College London.
 Areeb has lived in London all his life and achieved an impressive 4 A*s in Biology, Chemistry, Mathematics and Further Mathematics at A-Level.
 Despite obviously excelling in a number of subjects, it was Chemistry that captured Areeb's imagination and lead him to applying to the course at Imperial.
 We caught up with Areeb to find out more about his studies:

 What inspired you to study Chemistry?